Rome Winter Lungotevere

 Hotels

-Rome Winter Food
+Rome Winter food

 In winter you can immerse yourself in the pleasures of Roman cuisine without regrets.
 Tie napkin and off you go!
 Deep-fried artichokes – Carciofi alla Giudia (say Kartschofee alla Djudeea), pickled artichokes – Carciofi alla Romana, fried zucchini flowers, deep-fried stockfish – baccalà, fried rice balls – Supplì, fried olives with meat filling – Olive Ascolane, with a beautiful buffalo mozzarella from Campania, white bacon – Lardo, spicy sausage and cured ham.
 Also popular are preparations made from beans or lentils, which are served in clay pots “cocci”.